Kyrie21323/Capstone/FEATURES.md

 # Features

-Detailed guide to all features available in the NFC Networking Platform.
+Detailed guide to all features available in Prophere.

 ---

 ## Feature Overview

-The NFC Networking Platform provides a comprehensive suite of features for professional networking at events:
+Prophere provides a comprehensive suite of features for professional networking at events:

 ### Core Capabilities
 - ✅ **Role-based Authentication**: Secure login system with Event Attendee and Event Manager roles